I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Bent leg jumps/leaps: There are dozens and dozens and they all have different names or no real names at all.
 One version has the front leg bent in a whip and the back leg kicking the butt.
 Another common variation is a bird leap where the leading leg bends first and then kicks out.
 There's also a variation where the leg doesn't kick out at all.
 Sometimes there's a little double pump of one foot or another.
 I've seen these called horse jumps, knee jumps, kick jumps, cross jumps.
 My school called one bent leg leap a Trinity leap for a short period in the early 2000s.
 Because Irish dance doesn't do split leaps or wide jumps (except for basic ones) teachers play with as many bent leg variations as it's possible to do.

-Bicycle jump: A fairly consistent term for a jump that involves bending both legs up at slightly different times before landing, mimicking the look of pedaling a bike in the air.
-This is an advanced move that gained a lot of popularity in the later 2000s and into the 2010s.
+Bicycle jump: A fairly consistent term for an advanced jump that involves kicking your butt with one leg once and with the other leg twice before landing, mimicking the look of pedaling a bike in the air.
+This move gained a lot of popularity in the later 2000s and into the 2010s.
 If performed while in reel shoes or hardshoes, find a way to click your heels.
 If you're really advanced, you can throw in an extra "pedal."

 Body (céilí): The main portion of the choreography in a group dance.